On Thurston's Euler class one conjecture: Preliminaries

-A (two dimensional) \textit{foliation} $\mathcal{F}$ of 3-manifold $M$ is a partition of $M$ into immersed surfaces (called \textit{leaves}) such that locally they fit together nicely, like a stack of papers. $\mathcal{F}$ is called \textit{transversely oriented} if there is a compatible choice of transverse orientation for each leaf.
-Since the manifold $M$ is orientable, a transverse orientation induces an orientation on each leaf as well.
-Every closed orientable 3-manifold has a foliation, so the existence of a foliation does not give much information about the ambient manifold.
-However, there is a class of foliations called taut foliations that reflect many topological and geometric properties of their ambient manifold. $\mathcal{F}$ is called \textit{taut} if for every leaf there is a closed transversal intersecting that leaf.
-For technical reasons, we need to specify the degree of smoothness that we consider here.
+A two-dimensional \emph{foliation} $\mathcal{F}$ of a 3-manifold $M$ is a partition of $M$ into injectively immersed surfaces that locally looks like the product foliation $\mathbb{R}^2 \times \mathbb{R}$.
+A \emph{leaf} of the foliation is a connected component of the surfaces in the foliation.
+The foliation $\mathcal{F}$ is called \emph{transversely oriented} if there is a compatible choice of transverse orientations on the leaves.
+If the manifold $M$ is oriented, a transverse orientation induces an orientation on each leaf as well.
+Lickorish \cite{lickorish1965foliation}, Novikov and Zieschang \cite{novikov1965topology} showed that every closed orientable 3-manifold has a foliation, so the existence of a foliation does not give much information about the ambient 3-manifold.
+However, taut foliations reflect many topological and geometric properties of the ambient manifold.